SmartToolFactory/Animation-Tutorials/README.md

  Without doing this enter or exit might not work because of ***Transition*** start and end point to same value.

+#### Note:
+🔥🔥🔥 In tutorial 2-4 and 2-5, having same background color for both fragments causing second fragment's enter transition(CircularReveal and Slide.BOTTOM) to not work

 ### Resources and References
 Wonderful and very helpful resources, check them out 🤩😍